tommi1hirvonen/Biflow/CONTRIBUTING.md

     - Add navigation property mapping between FooStep and FooStepParameter
     - Add discriminator mapping for FooStepExecutionParameter
     - Add navigation property mapping between FooStepExecution and FooStepExecutionParameter
+- DuplicatorExtensions
+    - Add potential new navigation paths that should be considered when copying steps and jobs.

 ### Biflow.Database